MeasureTransport/MParT/docs/index.rst

 [4, 5, 6, 7].

 In practice, working with triangular maps requires the definition of a parameterized family of multivariate monotone functions and particular computations to enable map optimization.

+Several existing software packages have the ability to parameterize monotone functions such as TransportMaps [8], ATM [9], and MUQ [10].

-The Monotone Parameterization Toolkit (`MParT`), pronounced "em-par-tee", is a
-C++ library (with bindings to Python, Julia, and Matlab) that aims to provide performance portable implementations of such parameterizations.
+The Monotone Parameterization Toolkit (`MParT`), pronounced "em-par-tee", is a C++ library (with bindings to Python, Julia, and Matlab) that aims to provide performance portable implementations of such parameterizations that can be used to accelerate higher level packages like TransportMaps, ATM, and MUQ that cannot currently leverage GPU resources.
 MParT emphasizes fast execution and parsimonious parameterizations that can permit near real-time computation on low and moderate dimensional problems.